 The course seeks to inform students on the basics of micro and macro economics, and give them a working idea of the working patterns and ideology of American representative democracy.
 Both semesters will involve significant work with current events.
 Students will engage in real-world modelled problem-solving exercises across eight units, which will help prepare them for life in America as autonomous citizens.
 They will also write one major paper per semester, which will require outside sources.
 Specific connections to the material can/will be made by drawing in passions and interests, such as the economic trade-off of going to college vs gaming professionally; or the impact of governmental regulation and oversight on certain performance-enhancing drugs.

-Grade 7 Science is a year-long course that covers a variety of introductory science topics.
-Earth and environmental science topics include earth systems, structures and processes.
-Life science topics cover the structure and functions of living organisms, evolution, and genetics.
-Physical science objectives introduce students to forces and motion, Newton’s Laws of motion, and energy conservation and transfer.
-Concepts and skills are reinforced by real-life applications and projects and the integration of other branches of science.
-Applications to society, individuals, and the utilization of technology are included.
+Science 7 is a year-long course that covers a variety of life science topics including: structure and function of living organisms, evolution, and genetics.
+Concepts and skills are reinforced by real-life applications and integration with other branches of science.
+This course lays the foundation for high school life science courses including biology.

 Biology provides students all the necessary tools and guidance to learn salient biological topics using NGSS as a guide.
 The topics include but are not limited to: brain function, plant systems, evolution, diversity, cell structure, and cell specialization.
 The pedagogical tools utilized include but are not limited to: flipped classroom learning, video learning, OpenStax textbook (and others) learning, interactive applet learning, and group-project learning.
 In addition to base topics, this course will cover modern events and how they relate to biology.